How do I join AGMA?

 What is the AGMA Relief Fund and how can I get help if I need it?

 The American Guild of Musical Artists (AGMA) Relief Fund provides support and temporary financial assistance to members who are in need.
-AGMA contracts with The Actors Fund to administer this program nationally as well as to provide comprehensive social services.
+AGMA contracts with the Entertainment Community Fund (previously known as The Actors Fund) to administer this program nationally as well as to provide comprehensive social services.